Battle of Tournay (1794)

 The Battle of Tournay or Battle of Tournai or Battle of Pont-à-Chin (22 May 1794) saw Republican French forces led by Jean-Charles Pichegru attack Coalition forces under Emperor Francis II and Prince Josias of Saxe-Coburg-Saalfeld.
 After a bitter all-day struggle, Coalition troops recaptured a few key positions including Pont-à-Chin, forcing the French to retreat.
+Pichegru did not maintain effective tactical control during the battle.
 The Coalition allies included soldiers from Austria, Great Britain, Hanover, and Hesse-Darmstadt.
 The Flanders Campaign battle was fought near Tournai in modern Belgium on the Schelde River, located about 80 km southwest of Brussels.

 In late April 1794, French forces seized both Courtrai and Menin.
 On 10–12 May in the Battle of Courtrai and on 17–18 May in the Battle of Tourcoing, the Coalition army failed to dislodge French forces holding these two cities.
 In a bid to drive the Allies from Tournai, Pichegru launched a frontal attack on their positions west of the city.
 Though the French were repulsed, the severe fighting in April and May 1794 convinced many Coalition leaders that defending the Austrian Netherlands was a lost cause.